 Vizio also now offers a WatchFree+ service, which allows users to watch free content on SmartCast from partners like Disney, Lionsgate, Sony, MGM, and others.

 Calling card: Affordability, Quantum color

-Vizio has already announced that its 2022 models will be carrying on the improvements from 2021, including HDR/Dolby Vision formats, Dolby Atmos, and HDMI 2.1 — as well as faster processors.
 Plus, gamers will be happy with Vizio’s announcement of a free firmware update to its 2021 models, allowing for compatibility with AMD’s FreeSync technology, which enables smoother graphics when used with compatible gaming consoles and PCs.
-It has also announced a dedicated Gaming TV, with a 240 fps frame rate and built-in Dolby Vision Auto Gaming, among other features.
+It has also an M-Series TV specifically designed for gaming, with a 240 fps frame rate and built-in Dolby Vision Auto Gaming, among other features.
 Vizio’s plans for 2023 are not yet known.

 A new addition to our list, but certainly no stranger to the TV landscape with its set-top boxes and sticks, the world’s most popular streaming platform this year began manufacturing its own TVs under the Roku TV brand name with its first sets hitting the market in March.
 While the Roku Smart TV OS has been widely available for years in TVs made by Hisense, TCL, and others, this marks Roku’s first foray into making its own TV hardware, a move that could boom or bust.
 Roku has come out of the gate swinging with a few tiers of televisions that range in price from $120 HD (720p) sets to $1,000 4K QLED models that we’ll get into more about below.